IRISH & SCOTTISH SAMPLER 8 DAYS / 7 NIGHTS / 13 MEALS

-Visit the Brú na Bóinne Visitors Centre to learn about the nearby passage tombs of Newgrange and Knowth constructed over 5,000 years ago.
-Embark on a panoramic tour of Belfast to see Victorian buildings, the imposing City Hall in Donegall Square and the shipyards where RMS Titanic was built.
-Visit Crumlin Road Gaol to explore over 150 years of Northern Ireland's dark history from political prisoners to everyday citizens imprisoned during "the Troubles".
+Visit the Brú na Bóinne Visitors Centre to learn about the nearby Passage Tombs of Newgrange or Knowth, constructed over 5,000 years ago.
+Embark on a panoramic tour of Belfast to see Victorian buildings, the imposing City Hall in Donegall Square, and the shipyards where RMS Titanic was built.
+Visit the majestic Hillsborough Castle, the home of the Queen when she visits Ireland.

-Travel along part of the Nine Glens of Antrim, a scenic region with lovely views of mountains, valleys and coastline.
+Travel along part of the Nine Glens of Antrim, a scenic region with lovely views of mountains, valleys, and coastline.
 Discover the Giant’s Causeway, a natural wonder formed over 60 million years ago by cooling lava that has given rise to many legends.
-Stop for photos at the ruins of Dunluce Castle before enjoying an additional photo opportunity at The Dark Hedges where scenes from the “Game of Thrones” were filmed.
-In the evening, join an enthusiastic guide for a fun and food filled walk and tasting to some top food and drink spots around Belfast City Centre.
+Stop for photos at the ruins of Dunluce Castle.
+In the evening, join a guide for a fun and food-filled walking and tasting tour to some of Belfast City Centre’s top food and drink spots.

 Take a ferry ride to Scotland and head to the outskirts of Glasgow.
-Enjoy a guided tour of Pollok House, a grand country house which gives a real flavor of life in the 1930s.
+Enjoy a guided tour of Pollok House, a grand country house that gives a real flavor of life in the 1930s.
 Continue northwards into the magnificent scenery of the Scottish Highlands to your historic hotel in Pitlochry.
-This hotel first opened its doors in 1884 and still retains many original features with unique guest rooms and spacious grounds.
+The hotel still retains many original features, with unique guest rooms and spacious grounds.

-Visit Blair Athol Distillery to see how whiskey is distilled and sample a “wee dram."
-Continue to St Andrews – known as the “Home of Golf”.
-After a short walking tour spend some time exploring on your own.
-This evening, enjoy a Scottish evening with traditional Scottish cuisine and a lively show of Highland dancing and bagpipes.
-On July 30 to August 20 departures enjoy the Royal Edinburgh Military Tattoo on the Castle esplanade and the Scottish evening will move to the following day.
+Tour Blair Athol Distillery to see how whisky is distilled and sample a “wee dram.”
+Continue to St Andrews on the east coast.
+This town is renowned as the “Home of Golf” and for its university, Scotland’s oldest.
+Take a short walking tour and spend some time exploring on your own.
+July 29th - August 19th departures watch the spectacular Royal Edinburgh Military Tattoo on the Castle Esplanade.

 B: Breakfast; L: Lunch; D: Dinner